-The prime minister has instructed the finance minister to: “Introduce amendments to the
+ministerial mandate letter released on December 16, 2021, the prime minister instructed the finance minister to: “Introduce amendments to the

 Income Tax Act to make anti-abortion organizations that provide dishonest counselling to pregnant women about their rights and options ineligible for charitable status.”
-(See the

 The EFC is very concerned that these measures are only directed at organizations with a particular view on abortion.
 It raises the idea that participation in the public square and a level playing field with respect to government programs could be subject to a values test.